rahulFortunekit/Applozic-Cordova-Ionic-PhoneGap-Chat-Plugin/README.md

-# Applozic Cordova PhoneGap Chat Plugin
+# Applozic Cordova Chat Plugin for Ionic and PhoneGap

 Applozic powers real time messaging across any device, any platform & anywhere in the world.
 Integrate our simple SDK to engage your users with image, file, location sharing and audio/video conversations.